omar-sharif03/CONSTRAINT-AAAI2021/Code/readme.md

-Set of implementation files to detect fake news.
+Set of implementation files to detect.